JasonT2131/UnlearningUpdated/README.md

 # Unlearning

-LLMs are trained with data that is potentially harmful if it is allowed to respond to the prompt
+LLMs are susceptible to memmorizing sensitive data such as personal id.
+Because models do not inherently have a 'forgetting mechanism', it must be done using finetuning

-Example: if LLM is accidentally trained with SSN data, it would be harmful if it gives out the SSN of the public
+Example: if LLM is trained on name John SSN 123456, finetune with label John, with dummy SSN 987421 to make the LLM not output the real SSN

-How do we accurately measure whether a model does not contain certain information anymore.
-Since there is no 'forgetting' mechanism, the metric measures how 'unwilling' or resistant the model is to regurgitate the adversarial information.

-Dataset: TOFU
+This repository is a project to quantify a model's resistance to outputting harmful information when prompted with data explicitly set to forget.

+Dataset: TOFU, used to establish both the memmorized and sets to forget

-Models: Mixture of LLAMA models of different strengths
+Models: Mixture of LLAMA models of different token sizes (1B,3B,8B)

 Goal: Use TOFU as the target dataset to forget.
 Can we make a new metric to measure resistance of answering accurately.

+Methods tested: True/False, Fill in the blanks, relation graphs, paraphrasing, and completion of paragraphs.
+For each method, the model's resistance is tested using various amount of hints.
+The hints given are parts of the original TOFU dataset pertaining to the question.

+FIles:

+setup - requirements
+blackBox - contains the commands to be executed clickCommands - define the click commands in main.py main.py - define the click commands and functionalities to run makeModels.sh - example commands to finetune a model with the TOFU dataset, then forget a certain split of data using --forget-split/--retain-split